gphanikumar/MaterialsOntologies/doc/ConceptOnto.md

 # ConceptOnto

+This page is under construction.
+Please bear. -Phanikumar, October 2020

 Here we document the ontology ConceptOnto which builds on the [skos](http://www.w3.org/2004/02/skos/core) vocabulary.
 This ontology will represent the following aspects of Materials Domain: Materials Concepts, Material Behavior, Material Parameters, Tools, Techniques, Materials Processes and Material Defects.
 These are implemented as concept schemes.
 All the instances are organized in a hierarchy of concepts.
 The different classes defined in this ontology and the relationships will be detailed here.

 Following prefix is used for individuals in this page.
 All the instances in the ConceptOnto ontology will also be in this space.
 You can pick up the OWL file from here (under construction).